 If you would like to recommend an evidenced-based program or resource, please contact us.

 Educational materials (e.g., fact sheets) must be based on best-practice, expert reports, or clinical research of respected authorities.

 Level of Program Evaluation

-All of the prevention programs listed in this database have been systematically reviewed to evaluate the current level of scientific evidence demonstrating their effectiveness, based on guidelines from the U.S. Department of Health and Human Services’ National Guidelines Clearinghouse.
+All prevention programs listed in the database have been systematically reviewed to evaluate the current level of scientific evidence demonstrating their effectiveness, based on guidelines from the U.S. Department of Health and Human Services’ National Guidelines Clearinghouse.
+This objective scale helps professionals identify programs with high levels of evidence.
 For this scale, level 1 is the strongest level of scientific evidence validating a program’s effectiveness while level 4 is the weakest.